worldmaking/digm5010/agents.md

 He remembered being inspired as a child by **gears**, as **"object-to-think-with"**, which he used practically as a model to understand mathematics & physics (and more).

 > "My thesis could be summarized as: What the gears cannot do the computer might.
 The computer's essence is its universality, its power to simulate.
-Because it can take on a thousand forms and can serve a thousand functions, it can appeal to a thousand tastes.
-[Mindstorms] is a result of my own attempts... to turn computers into flexible enough instruments that many children can each create for themselves something like what the gears were for me."
+Because it can take on a thousand forms and can serve a thousand functions, it can appeal to a thousand tastes."

 notes:

 A relevant aside: Papert was also firmly against the "schizophrenic" separation of humanists-artists and scientists-engineers (because in practice, **knowing-that** (propositional knowledge) and **knowing-how** (procedural knowledge) are very rarely separated.)
 He believed that computers may be a tool to break this division.

 ---

+> "[Mindstorms] is a result of my own attempts... to turn computers into flexible enough instruments that many children can each create for themselves something like what the gears were for me."

 This shouldn't mean making the computer teach--"the computer programming the child"--instead the child must program the computer, through having a conversation with it.